Love Unseen Beneath the Clear Night Sky: Love Unseen Beneath the Clear Night Sky

-A university student.
-She became blind due to an illness, although she continues to study hard and attend university like normal.
+A beautiful and kind university student.
+She became blind due to cancer, although she continues to study hard and attend university like normal.
 She falls in love with Kakeru and believes him to be a good man despite being unable to see him.
+However, as her condition worsens and she ends up back at the hospital, her mental state deteriorates as she feigns forgetting about Kakeru and the others to help distance them from what she believed to be her final days.
+She marries Kakeru and they have a daughter named Sakura, but dies from breast cancer at the age of 45.